NaichuanZhang/Slider_guess_ios/README.md

 # Slider_guess_ios
-Use the slider to get as close as possible to the goal number
+- Use the slider to get as close as possible to the goal number.
+- iPhone